Gui Minhai: Awards

 In 2018, Gui was awarded the International Publishers Association's IPA Prix Voltaire.

 In 2019, Gui was awarded the Tucholsky Prize by the Swedish PEN (Svenska PEN).
 The Chinese Embassy in Sweden decried the award to "a criminal that committed serious crimes in both China and Sweden", and threatened "bad consequences".
 The embassy also objected to the attendance of Culture Minister Amanda Lind at the ceremony, saying that Lind would be persona non grata in China if she attended.
+Since then, the Chinese government has imposed an unofficial ban on the export of graphite to Sweden.